airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 Due to project priorities, we may not be able to accept all contributions at this time.
 We are prioritizing the following contributions:
-* Make changes to existing Source API connector
+* Bug fixes, features, and enhancements to existing API source connectors
-* Submit a New Source Connector using the low-code CDK
+* New connector sources and destinations built with the Python CDK, with a preference for low and no-code CDK, as these connectors are easier to maintain
+* Bug fixes, features, and enhancements to the following database sources: MongoDB, Postgres, MySQL, MSSQL
+* Bug fixes to the following destinations: BigQuery, Snowflake, Redshift, S3, and Postgres
-* Helm Charts features and bug fixes
+* Helm Charts features, bug fixes, and other platform bug fixes

 :::warning
 Contributions outside of these will be evaluated on a case-by-case basis by our engineering team.